rmosolgo/graphql-ruby/readme.md

 - Implement calls as arguments
 - double-check how to handle `pals.first(3) { count }`
 - Implement call argument introspection (wait for spec)
-- For fields that return objects, can they be queried _without_ other fields?
-Or must they always have fields?

 ## Example Implementation